-- investigated?
-What is the difference between the "operating hours" of the "structural block" and the "operating hours" of a power plant?
-Why aren't CCGT gas-fired power plants always cost-effective in the various scenarios investigated?
-29 - cost-effective in the various scenarios investigated? - Is the strategic reserve still necessary? - 19
+- Was the low number of "operating hours" of CCGT gas-fired power plants in the various scenarios investigated?
+29 - What is the difference between the "operating hours" of the "structural block" and the "operating hours" of a power plant?
+29 - Why aren't CCGT gas-fired power plants always cost-effective in the various scenarios investigated?
+29 29 - Is the strategic reserve still necessary?